When Your Baby Won’t Stop Crying

 Shaken Baby Syndrome occurs when a baby is shaken.
 The blood vessels in a baby’s head cannot tolerate the impact of shaking and can break.

-- Shaking may result in death, brain damage, mental retardation, seizures, or blindness.
+- Shaking is the leading cause of child abuse deaths and can also result in brain damage, mental retardation, seizures, or blindness.

 - Shaking usually happens when parents or caregivers become frustrated or angry when they are not able to stop the baby from crying.